LoanpyDataHub/gerstnerhungarian/docs/mkcldf.rst

    pytest --cldf-metadata=cldf/cldf-metadata.json test.py

-This runs one test with pytest that verifies that the data in the folder ``cldf`` confirms to the CLDF-standard.
+This runs one test with pytest that verifies that the data in the folder ``cldf`` conforms to the CLDF-standard.
 If it says "1 passed" on your console the conversion was successful and you can click on the ``Next`` button to see how to filter the converted data.